The Hidden Impact of Menu Pricing on Restaurant Profits

 FAQ

-How often should I adjust prices?
+How often should restaurants adjust menu prices?

-What is a safe food cost target?
+What is a typical food cost target for restaurants?